What is an Explosion-Proof Computer?

 Laversab Model 4100 is a Class 1 Division 2 surface system designed for Legacy systems.
 The unit comes with an XXT decoder and software suite and is capable of decoding, displaying, and wirelessly transmitting downhole data.

-The system includes a Tool Programming Interface to set up and program the downhole tool before a job.
+The system includes a Tool Programing Interface to setup and program the downhole tool before a job.

 For new requirements, Laversab recommends the Models 4104/4152/4160.